8 Best Guarded Secrets To Grow Onions In Containers

 We recommend planting your onions in a planter with a depth of at least 10 to 15 inches.

 Although onions have shallow roots, it's a good idea to pack a significant amount of soil beneath them to help them obtain enough moisture.
-Mix equal parts compost and well-draining potting soil when it comes to the growing media.
+Mix equal parts compost and well-draining potting soil for the growing media.

 Secret Number 2: Successful Method Of Propagation

-When it comes to planting, you can use seeds, transplants, or sets.
+When planting, you can use seeds, transplants, or sets.
 Onions bulbs or sets are hardier than seeds and may withstand poor soil conditions and weather better.

 - Transplants are seedlings purchased in bunches from nurseries and planted at the start of the season.
 They bloom swiftly, but they're also prone to illness.